 “As for the girls like Immanuelle — the ones from the Outskirts, with dark skin and raven-black curls, cheekbones as keen as cut stone — well the Scriptures never mentioned them at all.”

-The people on the Outskirts have their own cathedral, smaller in scale to that of Bethel.
-When she gets there, she goes to the cathedral, and interrupts the priest in the middle of a sacrifice of chickens.
-He interrupts his work to speak to hear privately.
-In the apse, she realizes that the map there matches the one The Haven’s library but this one shows the darkwood as a female shape.
+The people on the Outskirts have their own cathedral, smaller in scale than that of Bethel.
+When she gets there, she goes to the cathedral and interrupts the priest in the middle of a sacrifice of chickens.
+He interrupts his work to speak to her privately.
+In the apse, she realizes that the map there matches the one in The Haven’s library, but this one shows the Darkwood as a female shape.
 She learns that her grandmother, Vera, moved to Ishmael right after her son was killed.
 She asks the priest to see the old homestead, and he instructs the girl who was tending the burning offering to take her.

 No one was allowed to leave Bethel without permission.
 Ezra could give her that permission to go outside the gates and find her grandmother for help reversing the curse.
 The Prophet could overturn the pass, but he wouldn’t be able to do that if he didn’t know of it.